ovh/ovhai-python-sdk/README.md

 The SDK requires Python 3.8 or higher.
 For information about how to update your Python version, see the [official Python documentation](https://www.python.org/downloads/).

-## Getting started
+## Getting started - Example Usage

-Once you've installed the AI SDK, you can import it to use OVHcloud's AI products using the API.
+Once you've installed the AI SDK, you can import it to use OVHcloud's AI products using the [API](https://gra.training.ai.cloud.ovh.net/#/).

 You can start by the client creation: